UV and Children

 Ultraviolet (UV) Light – The Damaging Effect on Young Eyes

 Children receive more annual sun exposure than adults because many of their activities are outdoor-based, including school recess, sports and playtime.
 This increased exposure to sunlight also increases children’s exposure to damaging ultraviolet (UV) light – an invisible, electromagnetic radiation emitted by the sun.
-Children’s eyes differ from adults’ in that children’s ocular lenses cannot filter UV light and prevent it from reaching their retinas as effectively as can adults’ ocular lenses.
+Children’s eyes cannot filter UV light as effectively as adults’ ocular lenses.
 This results in children’s retinas being exposed to more UV light and susceptible to retinal damage if they are not adequately protected.

 Countdown to National Sunglasses Day